czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
-title: ''
+title: About me
 image: images/author.jpg
-description: This is meta description.
+description: Need content for your business?

 ---
 **"I have no special talents.
 I am only passionately curious." _-Albert Einstein_**